Here are 10 of the highest rated Leonardo DiCaprio films currently streaming on Netflix UK

-The 47-year-old has carved himself a sparkling reputation since shooting to stardom in the mid-90s with films such as Titanic, Romeo and Juliet and The Basketball Diaries.
+The 47-year-old Hollywood icon has built a huge reputation since he shot to stardom in the mid-to-late 90s with films such as Titanic, Romeo and Juliet and The Basketball Diaries.

 Leonardo DiCaprio is quite simply Hollywood royalty.